 The Netherlands, or the Kingdom of the Netherlands, is a small, densely populated country located in Western Europe.
 It has three island territories in the Caribbean (Bonaire, Saba and Sint Eustatius), which have their own type of traditional costumes.
 The Netherlands had an estimated population of 17,093,000 as of January 2017, with the majority being ethnic Dutch.

 The oldest human (Neanderthal) traces in this region have been found near Maastricht, from what is believed to be about 250,000 years ago.
 At the end of the Ice Age, various nomadic tribes roamed the area.
 It was then subsequently settled by various Mesolithic and later prehistoric cultures.
 From 800 BCE, Celtic tribes came to the region, followed by Germanic tribes and then the Romans (till 410 CE).
 The Franks, the Burgundians and then the Hapsburgs (Spanish) took over the region for various lengths of times.
 The Dutch Republic was formed in 1581.
 It became the Batavian Republic in 1795 and then the Kingdom of the Netherlands in 1839.
-The south gained independence in 1830 as Belgium as it had been culturally separate from the north since 1581, and had rebelled.
+The south gained independence in 1830 as Belgium, as it had been culturally separate from the north since 1581, and had rebelled.

 Traditional clothing and jewellery

 In the Netherlands, themselves, regional – or traditional – costumes have long played an important role in everyday Dutch life as they reveal the wearer´s origins and the group he/she belongs to.
 However, around 1800, these costumes started becoming gradually more and more specific according to the region or locality.
-Many aspects of Dutch costume can be traced back to the fashionable dress of the 18th and the 17th centuries.
+Many aspects of Dutch costume can be traced back to the fashionable dress of the 18th and 17th centuries.
 The history of these costumes, like those in other parts of Western Europe, is linked to the dress of the peasant class of earlier centuries with refinements reflecting the taste of the upper classes.
 Wool, linen and cotton are typically used to make the clothes, which can be ornamented with printing or embroidery.
 The bib-like kroplaps worn by women can also be ornamented with painting (see Volendamm doll).
 Leather is typically used for shoes or wood for the iconic Dutch clog.

-Although the term “national costume” implies an unchanging costume, such costumes in the Netherlands have changed with time, so that a variety of local traditional costumes with distinctive headwear for women came into being in the Netherlands during the nineteenth century.
+Although the term “national costume” implies an unchanging costume, such costumes in the Netherlands have changed with time, so that a variety of local traditional costumes with distinctive headwear for women came into being in the Netherlands during the 19th century.
 Other than region, professions (farmers versus fishermen) and religious backgrounds (Catholic versus Protestant) also determined elements of the costume.
 In addition, children had their own costumes and (un)married people, widows and widowers could be distinguished by their clothing, too.
 The costume for young girls was relatively simple and consisted of a matching skirt and bodice, and lacked embroidery or adornments.
 In addition, young girls did not wear the kroplaps (see Volendamm).